 - Meditation or sleep stories

-When effective alternative measures are in use that won’t interact with sleeping pills, users may be less tempted to try a dangerous quantity of prescription medication simply to get to sleep.
+When effective alternative measures are in use that won’t interact with sleeping pills, users may be less tempted to try a dangerous quantity of prescription medication simply to get to sleep, avoiding overdosing on sleeping pills.

 Sleeping medication provides relief and rest for millions of Americans, but this popular form of prescription drug isn’t without risk.
 Overdose on sleeping pills, death included, is a distinct possibility, resulting in a tragic end to a quest for sleep.